-Our aluminium doors come as single, double, bi-folding or sliding doors, using Smart and Schüco, and Origin for bi-folding doors.
+Our aluminium doors come as single, double, bi-folding or sliding doors, using Smart and our DWL Architectural range.
 Our team will be more than happy to demonstrate the differences at our Kent showroom.

-There are, of course, differences between Smart, Schüco and Origin doors.
-Mainly in that Schüco doors can be made wider and higher than Smart ones and are more thermally efficient than Smart ones.
-Origin doors are the latest product in our range, and achieve similarly high quality standards as Schüco doors.
-However, whichever system or design of aluminium door you go for, they all have the following in common.
+There are, of course, differences between Smart and the DWL Architectural range doors.
+Mainly in that our Architectural range doors can be made wider and higher than Smart ones and are more thermally efficient than Smart ones as well as being slimmer.
+Whichever system or design of aluminium door you go for, they all have the following in common.

 Taking things up to another level, our range of architectural slimline sliding doors boast an industry leading 20mm sightline.
 They glide effortlessly and feature an electronic locking system.
 This means there are no handles on show!